Steps (pop group): 2017–2021: Tears on the Dancefloor and What the Future Holds Parts 1 & 2

-2022: 25th anniversary and Platinum Collection
+2022–present: 25th anniversary and musical

 Steps announced a string of summer shows to celebrate their 25th anniversary including headlining Mighty Hoopla on 3 June 2022.
-On 30 May 2022, it was announced the band would release their third official greatest-hits album, titled Platinum Collection, which would include 21 tracks including two new tracks.
+On 30 May 2022, it was announced the group would release their third official greatest-hits album, titled Platinum Collection, which would include 21 tracks including two new tracks.
 The single "Platinum Megamix" was released on 1 June 2022 and debuted at number 15 on the UK Top 100 Singles Sales Chart on 3 June 2022.
 On 7 July 2022, Steps released the single "Hard 2 Forget".
 The single, a cover of the 2020 Vincint track, debuted on 8 July 2022 at number 21 on the UK Official Singles Download Chart Top 100.
 Platinum Collection was released on 19 August 2022.
 On 26 August, the album debuted at number 1 on the UK Official Top 100 Albums, and also placed at number 1 on the Official Albums Sales Chart and at number 2 on the Official Vinyl Albums Top 40.
 Previously unreleased song "The Runner" (cover version of The Three Degrees 1978 song) debuted at number 56 on the UK Official Singles Downloads Chart, despite not being released as an official single.

+On 26 January 2024, Steps announced Here & Now, a stage jukebox musical based on their back catalogue.
+It was scheduled to premiere at The Alexandra in Birmingham on 9 November 2024 and run until 30 November 2024.
+The group stated, "We've been lucky to do many things together as a band, but the question we get asked again and again is 'where is the Steps musical?'
+Well…it's finally here and we couldn't be more excited."
+On the gala night of the musical, the group announced that the musical would tour the UK and Ireland from August 2025 until May 2026.
+On 23 February 2024, Steps reissued their first three studio albums, Step One, Steptacular and Buzz, on vinyl for the first time.
+All three releases debuted in the Top 10 of the UK Vinyl Albums Chart on 1 March 2024.
+Richards explained that she and her colleagues would not be in the musical, only their hit songs.
+She also stated that Steps would have a rest before having a bigger comeback soon.